 12 Larry Baby

 Deeper into the same summer.
-Boulder, 1980.
 Afternoon.
 The Beat Bookstore, Pearl and 18th.
-The newly opened bookstore is a signpost the Beats have arrived as a tourist attraction.
+The newly opened bookstore is a signpost that the Beats have arrived as a tourist attraction.

-I've come to purchase Last Exit To Brooklyn, the first in a long list of books that Larry Fagin, Writing For Real instructor at the Jack Kerouac School of Disembodied Poets, recommended.
-His master list of books penned by Beats andoffbeat writers who influenced them is titled Reading For Real.
+I've come to purchase Last Exit To Brooklyn, the first in a long list of books that Larry Fagin, Writing For Real instructor at the Jack Kerouac School of Disembodied Poets, has recommended.
 The further I advance down the list, the theory goes, the greater the chances that I'll develop a Beat mentality and write Beat fiction of my own worthy of appearing on a future list.

-Why am I suddenly diving into Beat fiction?
-Because I've spent the better part of the past three years cranking out every staple of reportage known to man.
+Why am I suddenly taking a deep dive into Beat fiction?
+Because I've spent the better part of the past three years cranking out every staple of reportage known to mankind.
 Hundreds of columns, reviews, interviews, features, and opinion pieces later, I'm butting up against the boundaries of journalism.
 Playwriting and screenwriting have their attractions, true, but the novel form is even more seductive.

 I show up at the Fagin household in a cluster of student housing off Arapahoe all bright-eyed and bushy-tailed for our first editing session.
-I manage to offend Larry's ladylove, Susan Howe, in no time flat.
+In no time flat, I manage to offend Larry's ladylove, Susan Howe.
 My sin—trying to pick her up before I realize she isn't his daughter.
 I also address her as a poetess instead of a poet, apparently an unpardonable faux pas.

 Susan's some sort of short-haired intellectual breed, with rare Annie Hall-like markings seldom sired in the Bluegrass State.
 The comely henna-headed Kentuckian is horrified that I've bedded the less cryonic demoiselles of Boulder with the smug and conceited rock star rap I've tried on her.
 It's simply inconceivable these immature attempts at witty verbal repartee could have actually succeeded with anyone, much less an up and coming poetess—I mean poet—like herself.
 I let her vent, content in the knowledge that those immature attempts at witty verbal repartee had in fact worked wonders on at least a half dozen anyones since the summer began.
 It was still only July.